 Financial need is the difference between your cost of attendance at TAMIU (this includes tuition, fees, books, supplies, room and board, transportation, and personal expenses) and the amount the family is able to contribute (EFC) toward those educational costs.
 Your Estimated Family Contribution is calculated by the Department of Education using your financial aid application.
-Some factors taken into consideration when calculating your EFC are parental income and assets and student's income and assets.
+Some factors taken into consideration when calculating your EFC are parental income and assets and student' income and assets.

 Cost of Attendance - Expected Family Contribution = Need

 Some financial aid is need-based, meaning you must demonstrate need in order to qualify for this type of aid (such as Pell Grant).
 Other aid, such as scholarships are merit-based (not need-based), meaning that you do not have to demonstrate need in order to be eligible.
-The total amount of aid a student receives, whether it is need-based or non-need based, cannot exceed a student's cost of attendance.
+Total amount of aid a student receives, whether it is need-based or non-need based, cannot exceed a student's cost of attendance.

 Federal regulations require the Office of Financial Aid to monitor student progression towards the completion of a degree and/or certificate program at the undergraduate and graduate levels.
 The Satisfactory Academic Progress Policy (SAPP) includes quantitative and qualitative measures of progress.
 The quantitative measure requires that a specific number of credits be completed each academic year to remain eligible for financial aid.
 The qualitative measure requires maintaining a minimum institutional Grade Point Average (GPA).